 FACTORS INFLUENCING FUTURE PERFORMANCE.
-Based on existing ratemaking policies, future Utility earnings and cash flow will be determined primarily by the allowed rate of return on common equity, the growth in rate base, noncore pricing and the variance in gas volumes delivered to these customers versus CPUC-adopted forecast deliveries, the recovery of gas and contract restructuring costs if the Comprehensive Settlement is not implemented and the ability of management to control expenses and investment in line with the amounts authorized by the CPUC to be collected in rates.
-Also, the Company's ability to earn revenues in excess of SoCalGas' authorized return from noncore customers due to volume increases will be eliminated for the five years of the Comprehensive Settlement described above.
+Based on existing ratemaking policies, future Utility earnings and cash flow will be determined primarily by the allowed rate of return on common equity, the growth in rate base, noncore pricing and the ability of management to control expenses and investment in line with the amounts authorized by the CPUC to be collected in rates.
+Also, the Company's ability to earn revenues in excess of SoCalGas' authorized return from noncore customers due to volume increases will be eliminated for the five years beginning August 1, 1994 per the Comprehensive Settlement described above.
 This is because forecasted deliveries in excess of the 1991 throughput levels used to establish rates were contemplated in estimating the costs of the Comprehensive Settlement at December 31, 1993.
 The impact of any future regulatory restructuring and increased competitiveness in the industry, including the continuing threat of customers bypassing SoCalGas' system and obtaining service directly from interstate pipelines, could also affect SoCalGas' future performance.